shaditio/PhasedOutAI/README.md

   - The top card of the discard stack, in the form of a 2-element string (e.g. '3D') or None in the case the discard pile is empty (which can only occur if no player has picked up from the deck).

 The function returns a True if 'play' is valid relative to the current game state, and False otherwise.

+### Part 4 (countscores)
+A function called phasedout_score that takes the following single argument: 'hand' where it is the list of cards that the current player holds in their hand, each of which is in the form of a 2-element string.

+The function returns the score for the hand (assuming the game has ended, and the player is left with the cards in hand) as a non-negative integer.

+### Part 5 (phasedoutAI)
+A function called phasedout_play that takes the following arguments as in Part 3.

+The function returns a 2-tuple describing the single play the player wishes to make, made up of a play ID and associated play content, as described below:
+- **1:** Pick up a card from the top of the deck at the start of the player's turn.
+In this case, the card at the top of the deck is unknown at the time the play is determined, so the play content is set to None (i.e. (1, None)).
+- **2:** Pick up a card from the top of the discard pile at the start of the player's turn, with the play content taking the value of discard (e.g. (2, '2C')).
+- **3:** Place a phase to the table from the player's hand, with the play type being the phase (e.g. (3, [['2S', '2S', '2C'], ['AS', '5S', '5S']])).
+- **4:** Place a single card from the player's hand to a phase on the table, with the play type being a 2-tuple made up of the card the player is attempting to play, and the position they are attempting to play it in, itself in the form of a 3-tuple indicating: (1) the player ID of the phase the card is to be placed on; (2) the group within the phase the card is to placed in; and (3) the index of the position within the group the card is to be played to.
+For example, (4, ('AD', (1, 0, 3))) indicates that an Ace of Diamonds is to be placed on the phase of Player 1, in Group 1 and index position 3 (i.e. it will be the fourth card in Group 1).
+- **5:** Discard a single card from the player's hand, and in doing so, end the turn (e.g. (5, 'JS') indicates that a Jack of Spades is to be discarded).